-(62) All hazardous chemical related spills, explosions or adverse exposures will be recorded and reported directly to the immediate supervisor.

-(63) Supervisors are responsible for carrying out an immediate investigation and ensuring that others are not put at risk.

-(64) In the event of a fatality or life threatening incident, supervisors are responsible for ensuring the area is secured (4 metres) and evidence preserved until a full investigation can be carried out by the relevant authority.

-(65) All incidents and dangerous occurrences must be reported to the Head of Cost Centre (HOC) and Human Resource Services Directorate within 24 hours.
+- (62) All hazardous chemical related spills, explosions or adverse exposures will be recorded and reported directly to the immediate supervisor. - (63) Supervisors are responsible for carrying out an immediate investigation and ensuring that others are not put at risk. - (64) In the event of a fatality, life threatening incident or other notifiable incident, supervisors are responsible for ensuring the area is secured (4 metres) and evidence preserved until a full investigation can be carried out by the relevant authority. - (65) All incidents and dangerous occurrences must be reported to the Head of Cost Centre (HOC) and People and Culture within 24 hours.